alfkoehn/FOCAL/README.md

 # FOCAL
-3D FDTD code for propagation of electromagnetic waves in cold magnetized
+3D FDTD code for propagation of electromagnetic waves in cold magnetized plasma.